jmikedupont2/formal.land/blog/2024-06-05-software-correctness-from-first-principles.md

 ---
 title: 🦄 Software correctness from first principles
-tags: [formal verification, software correctness]
+tags: [formal verification, software correctness, first principles, example, Python]
 authors: []
 ---

 **Formal verification** is a technique to verify the absence of bugs in a program by reasoning from **first principles**.
 Instead of testing a program on examples, what can only cover a finite number of cases, formal verification checks all possible cases.
 It does so by going back to the definition of programming languages, showing why the whole code is correct given how each individual keyword behaves.

-We will present this idea in details and illustrate how it works on a very simple example.
+We will present this idea in detail and illustrate how it works for a very simple example.

 <!-- truncate -->